BAST: Binaural Audio Spectrogram Transformer for Binaural Sound Localization: Results

 \subsection{Performance at different azimuths}

 To better understand the localization performance of the models in different azimuth, the test AD error of each azimuth is shown in Fig. \ref{fig:radar_plot}.
 The test AD error in BAST-NSP is much smaller when the sound source is located closer to the interaural midline.
+This the error pattern for BAST-NSP is similar as for humans, highlighting the relevance of independent processing in the left and right stream.
 However, this pattern is not observed in BAST-SP.